 There are three tent types on offer at this Victorian glamping site — choose between the Bell Tent, the Bell Tent Twin and the Safari Tent — the latter of which is probably bigger than your CBD apartment, boasting a four-poster queen-sized bed, ensuite and kitchenette.

 SAL SALIS, WESTERN AUSTRALIA

 This is where the desert meets the sea — an extraordinary and unique part of Australia that should be on all travel bucket lists.
 There are a range of accommodations dotted along the Ningaloo Reef, but Sal Salis is just that bit extra special.
 The 16 off-grid wilderness tents are located right on the beach, surrounded by little else but untamed nature.

 Swing in your hammock all day long, gazing into your stupid-beautiful views with an ice cold beer at hand, or get exploring.
 The Sal Salis team will help you out with sea kayaks, stand-up paddleboards, snorkel gear and wetsuits.
 They'll even take you out for some guided experiences.
-This is an all-inclusive stay, too — activities galore and drinks from the open bar are yours for the enjoying, there's not a single need to hold back here.
+This is an all-inclusive Australian glamping site, too — activities galore and drinks from the open bar are yours for the enjoying, there's not a single need to hold back here.

 HAPPY GLAMPER, VICTORIA